JackOpgenorth/turtle-pong/README.md

 To do's:

-  - Come up with a better way of controling the computer paddle
+  - Come up with a better way of controlling the computer paddle
   - Add sound
   - Add a menu with different difficulties
   - Add a score counter